-Achieving the Lawson Centre's mission of improving the health of children of all ages in Canada and around the world would not be possible without the generosity and dedication of its supporters.
+Achieving the Lawson Centre for Child Nutrition's mission of improving the health of children of all ages in Canada and around the world would not be possible without the generosity and dedication of its supporters.

 Joannah and Brian Lawson's Inaugural Donation

 The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) would not be what it is today without Joannah and Brian Lawson's vision and commitment to advancing the health and well-being of children.

-Their generous inaugural donation of $5 million helped to establish the Lawson Centre and support several of its key initiatives and programs.
+Their generous inaugural donation of $5 million helped to establish the Lawson Centre for Child Nutrition and support several of its key initiatives and programs.
 Their most recent gift, which brings their total contribution to $10 million, is further accelerating the Centre's impact.

 As University of Toronto alumni, Joannah and Brian realized the potential of a network of Toronto's researchers, doctors, policymakers, and advocates to enhance child nutrition and health worldwide.